skfarhat/game-of-life/README.md

 | ./gradlew jacoco      | generate coverage                |
 | ./gradlew fatjar      | create Jar with all dependencies |
 | ./gradlew myJavadocs  | generate Java Docs for project   |

+## OOP notes

+LifeAgentStats: example of class that doesn't expose more than it needs to. field setters are not allowed, only incrementors, because that's all that is needed.
+Of course, this can be hacked around, but still.

+Passing Unmodifiable Maps to classes that have no business changing out content.

+Immutability: Point2D

+Generic constructors (called by others, e.g. LifeAgent)

+Design Patterns: Observer- Observable (gui)

+Code Coverage: